 Louie Gabel, a former federal prosecutor and experienced trial lawyer, handles sensitive internal investigations, government-facing litigation, and complex commercial disputes for major companies.
-He currently represents businesses and individuals in high-stakes matters involving allegations of fraud, breach of contract, and possible violations of federal law, including the Taft-Hartley Act, Foreign Corrupt Practice Act, and False Claims Act.
+He currently represents businesses and individuals in high-stakes matters involving allegations of fraud, breach of contract, and possible violations of federal and state law, including the False Claims Act, Stark Law, Anti-Kickback Statute, Controlled Substances Act, Foreign Corrupt Practice Act, Taft-Hartley Act, and Americans with Disabilities Act.

 Louie frequently appears before boards of directors and audit committees and advises senior leadership on potential civil and criminal matters.
 He also has led investigations of alleged misconduct by senior executives and high-ranking officials at public institutions.

-From 2012 through 2013, Louie was the DOJ's Resident Legal Advisor to the U.S. Embassy in Bangladesh where he helped revise Bangladesh's Anti-Terrorism Act, trained prosecutors and investigators from the Bangladesh Central Bank, and trained judges from several South Asian countries on antiterrorism.
+From 2012 through 2013, Louie was the DOJ's Resident Legal Advisor to the U.S. Embassy in Bangladesh where he helped revise Bangladesh's Anti-Terrorism Act, trained prosecutors, judges, and investigators across South Asia concerning anti-money laundering.

-The federal bench recently appointed Louie to chair the Local Rule Advisory Committee for the Eastern District of Michigan — a committee of lawyers who advise federal judges on revisions to the local rules governing litigation.
+Louie serves on the Local Rule Advisory Committee for the Eastern District of Michigan — a committee of lawyers who advise federal judges on revisions to the local rules governing litigation.

 - October 2008